AICP/device_lenovo_p2a42/README.md

-Copyright 2017 - The LineageOS Project
+Copyright 2017 - The AICP Project

 Device configuration for Lenovo P2 (_p2a42_)
 =====================================================